zkutalik/ssimp_software/docu/manual.md

 ![Imputation quality](visuals/eq_impqual.jpg)

 ### Variable missingness
 To account for variable sample size in summary statistics of tag SNVs, we use an approach to down-weight entries in the **C** and **c** matrices for which summary statistics was estimated from a GWAS sample size lower than the maximum sample size in that dataset.
-Turning matrices **C** and **c** into **D** and **d**, respecively, the matrices are used for imputation of summary statistics as well as the calculation of the imputation quality.
+Using such down-weighting, turns matrices **C** and **c** into **D** and **d**.
+Subsequently, the matrices are used for imputation of summary statistics as well as the calculation of the imputation quality.

 ### Transform Z-statistics to `b` and `se(b)`
 Imputed Z-statistics can be transformed into effect sizes (`b`) and standard errors of effect sizes (`se(b)`).